 Sonny Dykes has the Cal football program on the cusp of a breakthrough season in his third campaign as the Golden Bears’ head coach and his 21st as a collegiate football coach in 2015.
-The optimism for the future is building after the Bears’ four-win improvement in 2014 that was the best turnaround for the program since 2002 and left Cal one victory short of playing in its first bowl game since 2011.
+There is a tremendous amount of optimism at Cal after the Bears’ four-win improvement in 2014 that was the best turnaround for the program since 2002 and left Cal one victory shy of playing in its first bowl game since 2011.

-Cal finished the 2014 season with a 5-7 overall record and 3-6 mark in the conference to place fourth in the Pac-12 North for its highest showing since the 2011 team was also fourth.
-Cal won four of its first five games to begin the 2014 season with back-to-back wins over Northwestern and Sacramento State before thrilling and record-setting victories over Colorado (in double overtime) and at Washington State.
-The Bears picked up their fifth win of the campaign at Oregon State.
+Cal finished the 2014 season with a 5-7 overall record and a 3-6 mark in conference action to place fourth in the Pac-12 North for its highest showing since the 2011 team was also fourth.
+Cal won four of its first five games to begin the 2014 season with back-to-back wins over Northwestern and Sacramento State.
+After a heartbreaking loss on a Hail Mary on the final play of the game in its Pac-12 opener at Arizona, the Bears recovered by scoring a combined 119 points in back-to-back thrilling and record-setting victories over Colorado (in double overtime) and at Washington State.
 Cal received votes in the AP Top 25 and USA Today national polls for the first time since 2011 on Oct.
 5 after the 4-1 start and a 2-1 Pac-12 record that put Cal in first place (Pac-12 North) three games into the league schedule for the first time since 2006.
+The Bears picked up their fifth win of the campaign at Oregon State.

-Despite being an inexperienced unit that was the nation’s second-youngest to start the season and battling injuries that caused players on the preseason depth chart to miss 138 games, Cal still set school records in 2013 for single-season passing yards (3977), pass completions (368) and total plays (1046) with the passing yards mark being broken in 2014.
-The passing offense finished the regular-season third in the Pac-12 and 10th in the nation with an average of 331.4 yards per game that was also the best in school history at the time.
-Cal’s 5443 yards of total offense is the fourth-highest total in school history and its average of 453.6 yards per game ranks fifth all-time at Cal.
+Despite being an inexperienced unit that was the nation’s second-youngest to start the season and battling injuries that caused players on the preseason depth chart to miss 138 games, Cal still set school records in 2013 for single-season passing yards (3,977), pass completions (368) and total plays (1,046), with the passing yards mark being broken in 2014.
+The passing offense finished third in the Pac-12 and 10th in the nation with an average of 331.4 yards per game that was also the best in school history before being surpassed in 2014.
+Cal’s 5,443 yards of total offense in 2013 is the fourth-highest total in school history and its average of 453.6 yards per game ranks fifth.

-There are signs of progress both on and off the field for a program that improved its single-season Academic Progress Rate (APR) score by 46 points to 969 in the first and only report to date under Dykes in 2012-13 and has became one of Cal’s most active teams in the community.
+There are also positive signs off the field for a program that improved its single-season Academic Progress Rate (APR) score by 46 points to 969 in the first report date under Dykes and saw its four-year APR move up three points in its second season with greatly improved data expected the next time the numbers are reported in 2016.
+In addition, Dykes’ program has become one of Cal’s most active in the community.

 Dykes came to Cal after spending three seasons at Louisiana Tech where he directed an offense that led the nation in both scoring offense (51.50 ppg) and total offense (577.92 ypg) during his final campaign at the helm in 2012.
 He spent three seasons as head coach for the Bulldogs, compiling a 22-15 record and winning 16 of 17 regular-season games during one stretch over the 2011 and 2012 schedules.